dogukanincee/RelyMe/README.md

 RelyMe is a secure app that helps you to store your blockchain wallet's address and private key.

 # Introduction
 In the real world, we don't store our cash in plain sight.
 We either store it in a safe or we deposit it in a bank.
 In the virtual world, same rules apply.
 You don't want to store your private key in a text file or in a screenshot.
 RelyMe is your virtual safe.
-It stores your all your wallet information with encryption in your local storage.
+It stores all your wallet information with encryption in your local storage.
 No one except you can reach to that information.

 # How to Use
   * Download "RelyMe" app in Google Play Store.